clinttepe/Pi-WebStats/README.md

 Installation:

+  **WARNING: Always review code before running it on your system; particularly when it requests sudo/root priviliges!!**

   To download Pi-WebStats and completely install it will all dependencies, simply run <code>wget https://github.com/NexEng/Pi-WebStats/blob/master/install-and-download.sh | sudo bash install-and-download.sh
 </code>